xiaohui-victor-li/FinDKG/FinDKG_dataset/README.md

 While general-purpose knowledge graphs are abundant, industry-specific ones are comparatively rare, especially in the financial sector.
 FinDKG aims to fill this void by offering a resource for researchers and professionals looking to leverage knowledge graph technology in finance.

 ## FinDKG Dataset

 The dataset's foundation lies in an extensive news corpus curated to capture both qualitative and quantitative indicators in the financial landscape.
-We utilized the Wayback Machine to amass a dataset comprising financial news.
+We utilized the [Wayback Machine](https://web.archive.org/) to amass a dataset comprising global financial news.

 ## Dataset Structure